 First off, it’s important to realize that the ones doing such terrible things are in the minority, a point that has been reiterated again and again by the majority of GamerGate supporters.
 Indeed, the majority of GGers have gone out of their way to report harassers and abusers as they appear.
 Despite this, the rotten apples have given the other side plenty of ammunition, with Anita Sarkeesian tweeting that GamerGate “is a war on women in gaming waged by a group of sexist monsters.
 If you are not a horrible human being, get out of #gamergate now,” and many other media outlets going out of their way to discredit GamerGate and all who support it.
-That said, it’s working, and GamerGate has developed quite a negative reputation – one that I’m becoming increasingly skeptical that it can shake off.
+That said, it’s working, and GamerGate has developed quite a negative reputation – rightfully so, in many ways, and one that I’m becoming increasingly skeptical that it can shake off.

 The media is painting GamerGate as a hate group because of the words and actions of a few idiots within the group.
 Said idiots have unfortunately dominated the conversation, drowning out the reasonable, moderate majority.
 The problem is, some within the anti-GG ranks are just as bad, having bullied, harassed, and threatened GamerGate supporters.
 Conservative columnist Milo Yiannopoulos received a syringe in the mail after writing articles in support of GamerGate, and Gawker’s Sam Biddle tweeted a message calling for nerds to be “constantly shamed and degraded into submission” and crying “Bring Bullying Back.”
 Whether the tweets were a joke or not, they were in poor taste and did nothing but further fuel the GamerGate fire – to the point where high-profile advertisers such as Adobe and Intel pulled their ads from Gawker sites after gamers contacted them about the bullying threats.
 And what did Gawker do, but give him a promotion?